-You will be asked about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-The diagnosis is made by the appearance of the rash.You may be referred to a doctor who specializes in skin disorders.
+It will focus on the rash.
+This is often enough to make the diagnosis.
+You may need to see a doctor who treats skin problems.

-Prescription or over-the-counter creams or lotions containing:
+Prescription or over the counter creams or lotions that contain:

 Hydrocortisone or other cortisone (steroid) preparations

-There are no current guidelines to prevent seborrheic dermatitis because the cause is unknown.
+There are no known guidelines to prevent this health problem.